perladvent/perldotcom/content/article/_pub_2010_03_idioms-or-how-to-write-perlish-perl.md

       "perl-programming",
       "schwartzian-transform"
    ],
-   "categories" : "development",
-   "image" : null,
+   "date" : "2010-03-16T06:00:01-08:00",
    "authors" : [
       "chromatic"
    ],
-   "draft" : null,
-   "date" : "2010-03-16T06:00:01-08:00",
-   "slug" : "/pub/2010/03/idioms-or-how-to-write-perlish-perl.html",
-   "title" : "Idioms, or How to Write Perlish Perl", "thumbnail" : null,
-   "description" : "Any language&mdash;programming or natural&mdash;develops idioms, or common patterns of expression.
+   "title" : "Idioms, or How to Write Perlish Perl", "slug" : "/pub/2010/03/idioms-or-how-to-write-perlish-perl.html", "description" : "Any language&mdash;programming or natural&mdash;develops idioms, or common patterns of expression.
 The earth revolves, but we speak of the sun rising or setting.
 We talk of clever hacks and nasty hacks and slinging code.
-We ping each other on IRC to..."
+We ping each other on IRC to...", "thumbnail" : null
 }